Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 4.27 team ERA that ranks 17th among all MLB pitching staffs.
+- The Cubs have a 4.25 team ERA that ranks 17th across all league pitching staffs.

-- Cubs pitchers combine to give up the ninth-fewest home runs in baseball (141 total, 1.1 per game).
+- Cubs pitchers combine to surrender the ninth-fewest home runs in baseball (142 total, 1.1 per game).

-- The left-hander's most recent time out was on Saturday against the Kansas City Royals, when he threw six innings, surrendering two earned runs while allowing six hits.
+- The righty's last appearance was on Sunday against the Kansas City Royals, when he tossed 6 1/3 innings, surrendering one earned run while giving up five hits.

+- The 33-year-old has amassed an ERA of 4.01, with 5.8 strikeouts per nine innings, in 17 games this season.
+Opponents have a .250 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.